 Workforces are becoming ever increasingly mobile.
 Just because you’re out of the office, that shouldn’t mean that you aren’t able to keep up-to-date with your employees.
 Mobile alerts in the palm of your hand allow you to oversee the entire organisation, wherever you are in the world.
 This will allow you to act quickly to correct errors, even if you’re out of the office.
 And the remote functionality of our software isn’t just restricted to employers.
 Remote workers can also use a web-based clocking in system to clock in remotely.

 We’ve already touched upon the wealth of information enjoyed by employers armed with an employee timekeeping systems.
 But all of this data is worthless if it isn’t presented in a way that’s easy to understand and act upon.
-Our time and attendance software allows management to see attendance issues at a glance using an intuitive, colour-coded interface.
+Our software allows management to see attendance issues at a glance using an intuitive, colour-coded interface.
 You’re able to get reports generated in your format-of-choice, whether it be .pdf, .csv or .txt, to fit seamlessly into your existing workflow

 An attendance system eliminates the need for manual clocking-in cards.
 There’s no need to spend hours poring over figures; the data is collated automatically.
 The elimination of this menial work will allow your business to streamline, and your employees and managers to focus on the creative, fulfilling work to which they’re suited.

 Your organisation may have to adhere to industry regulations, have some compliance rules that are bespoke to your business and ensure GDPR compliance.
-A good time and attendance system should be able to tailored to your requirements creating flags against any compliance issues before your organisations falls foul of them and provide you with the tools to aid you with your GDPR compliance.
+A good system should be able to tailored to your requirements creating flags against any compliance issues before your organisations falls foul of them and provide you with the tools to aid you with your GDPR compliance.

-If you’re mulling over whether to make the transition to an integrated, modern time and attendance system, then why not book a demo with us?
+If you’re mulling over whether to make the transition to an integrated, modern system, then why not book a demo with us?
 They’re easily arranged, and suit businesses of all sizes – from an office environment to multinational organisations.
 What’s more, a demo capably illustrates all of the advantages we’ve discussed here!